anh-tong/anh-tong.github.io/_posts/mlflow.md

 ### Why

-It has been a certain trend recently that MLops has been caught attention from people in industry.
+It has been a certain trend recently that MLOps has been caught attention from people in industry.

 Unlike software development which has a very mature lifecycle for a project, machine learning projects instrinsically have different characteristics.
 Machine learning models need to keep track of which data they are trained on as well as their internal parameters.
 Such parameters cannot be differentiated between versions.